AguaClara/team_resources/Report_Template.md

 #### February 20, 2019

 <!-- Template Description -->
 This template will lay out all possible sections that could be used for a research report and manual.
 All research reports and manuals should strive to comply with this template, but not all sections will be relevant to all teams.
 In order to use this template, copy this file from the AguaClara team resources repository to your team's repository, and rename it for your team in a format similar to  "[Team Name] [Semester]".
 An example would be "Filter and Treatment Train Flow Control Spring 2017."
-For guidance on writing Markdown documents, refer to the [AguaClara Interactive Tutorial](https://github.com/AguaClara/aguaclara_tutorial) and the [AguaClara Tutorial training pages](https://aguaclara.github.io/aguaclara_tutorial/).
+For guidance on writing Markdown documents, refer to the [AguaClara Tutorial wiki pages](https://aguaclara.github.io/aguaclara_tutorial/).
 Once you are ready to write your report, please delete this description and everything above.

 # Team Name, Semester Year
 #### Authors